MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementConnectedOrganizationExternalSponsorByRef.md

 Add a user or a group to the connected organization's external sponsors.
 The external sponsors are a set of users who can approve requests on behalf of other users from that connected organization.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgEntitlementManagementConnectedOrganizationExternalSponsorByRef](/powershell/module/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementConnectedOrganizationExternalSponsorByRef?view=graph-powershell-1.0)

 ## SYNTAX